top of page

 Levi Alpine Ski World Cup Races Preview

-In 2004, the first Alpine World Cup race took place in Levi, a premiere on Finnish soil.
-Since then, the slalom competitions in the province of Lapland have been a fixed point on the FIS racing calendar becoming the northernmost alpine competition of the Alpine Ski World Cup.
+Levi's World Cup is celebrating a major milestone this season as it marks its 20th anniversary.
+In 2004, the first World Cup race took place in Levi, a premiere on Finnish soil.
+Since then, the Slalom competitions in the province of Lapland have been a fixed point on the FIS racing calendar, becoming the northernmost alpine competition of the Alpine Ski World Cup.

 Technical Data Levi Black racecourse